Cholesterol: Causes, Risks, and How to Lower It

 What Are the Effects of High Cholesterol on Health?

 High cholesterol can lead to the build-up of plaque in the arteries (atherosclerosis), which narrows them and restricts blood flow.
+Left untreated, these risks can show up as visible signs of high cholesterol on your face and body.
 This can cause:

 • Heart attacks: If blood flow to the heart is blocked.